maheshtalada/customer-support-assistant/README.md

-# Customer Support Chatbot — Billing Disputes & Offer Recommendations
+# Conversational AI Chatbot for Customer Support

 An intelligent **conversational AI chatbot** that gives telecom customers automated, real-time support for **billing disputes** and **personalized offer